thorfriisphd-rgb/IBAM_DALILite_benchmark/README.md

 │
 └── README.md

-dali_projects/ contains the input structures only and should not be modified.
+`dali_projects/` contains the input structures only and should **not be modified**.

+Pipeline outputs are generated automatically in:

 Pipeline outputs are generated automatically in: